2023 Wyoming Football Recruiting Headquarters

 LARAMIE -- Consider this your official "save the date."

-Eight high school players from four different states have already verbally committed to Wyoming's 2023 recruiting class, according to Rivals.com.
-How many more will join them and sign on the dotted line on Dec.
+Thirteen high school players from five different states have already verbally committed to Wyoming's 2023 recruiting class, according to Rivals.com.
+How many more will join them and sign on the dotted line Dec.
 21, the NCAA's official early signing day?

 This page will be updated as more announcements are made.
 Here's a brief breakdown of each commit: